mrk1992/mrk1992/README.md

 ### Machine Learning Researcher
-- **Research the field about the computer vision tastks and the deep learning algorithms**
+- **Research the fields about the computer vision tastks and the deep learning algorithms**

 ### Interest
 - **Image matching**